 If you’re in need of an ass shaking or some ho ho hos to ring in your Christmas spirit, look no further than Big Freedia‘s “Make It Jingle“.
-Featured on the Office Christmas Party soundtrack, the song helped bring the genre of New Orleans’ bounce to the table and secure Freedia as a much needed alternative to the male driven genre of rap; bringing attention to and validating the talent and experience of the transgender community (as Big Freedia is a trans woman).
-The song perfectly blends traditional elements of Christmas music with the sounds of bells and talks of Christmas trees with classic rap lingo about riches and finesse.
+Featured on the Office Christmas Party soundtrack, the song helped bring the genre of New Orleans’ bounce to the table and secure Freedia as a much needed alternative to the cisgender macho male driven genre of rap; bringing attention to and validating the talent and experience of the LGBTQ community.
+The song perfectly blends traditional elements of Christmas music with the sounds of bells and talks of Christmas trees with classic rap lingo about riches and finesse over a beat heavy bounce sound.
 It sets the holiday mood while opening presents on Christmas Day with the family or dropping it down low at the club.

 “Don’t bother with these hoes, Don’t let these hoes bother me, They see pictures, they say goals, Bitch, I’m who they tryna be, Look, I might just chill in some Bape, I might just chill with your boo, I might just feel on your babe, My pussy feel like a lake, He wanna swim with his face“